 All the places listed are accessible by boat, some by vehicle too.

-Almost every park has easy to lengthy hikes so follow this link to all the parks All the parks Below are San Juan area hikes not found in parks.
+Almost every park has easy to lengthy hikes so follow this link to all the parks All the parks.
+Below are San Juan area hikes that are not found in parks

-Eagle Bluff on Cypress (My all-time favorite - Start at Pelican Beach)
+Eagle Bluff on Cypress Island (my all-time favorite)

 Afterglow Mausoleum at Roche Harbor